-Northiam C of E School’s vision is to create a curriculum that encourages children to discover, explore and create.
-We want to help each child flourish into a confident, courageous and compassionate young person.
-Our aim is to develop the wholeness of individuals spiritually, physically, mentally and socially to be secure and productive global citizens.
+Northiam CE School’s vision is to create a curriculum that encourages children to discover, explore and create.
+We want to help each child flourish into a confident, courageous and compassionate young person and to develop the wholeness of individuals spiritually, physically, mentally and socially to be secure and productive global citizens.
 We will embed this through our innovative and inspiring approach to teaching and learning.

 Northiam Primary School’s curriculum is closely designed around our vision statement and has been developed to support the individual needs of our community.
 Our curriculum is designed to encourage children to discover, explore and create.

-Encompassed within our vision, is the need for children to be exposed to a range of topics and experiences that broadens their understanding.
-This equips them with the skills our children need to be confident, resilient, life-long learners who reach their full potential.
+Encompassed within our vision, is the need for children to be exposed to a range of topics and experiences that broadens their understanding and equips them with the skills our children need to be confident, resilient, life-long learners who reach their full potential.

 ‘I came that they may have and enjoy life and have it in abundance, to the full, til it overflows”